 Are you called to lead but worry you don’t have the skills necessary to inspire a team?
 Do you have ambitions of taking on a leadership role in organized medicine, your practice, or your community?
 Have you already served in a position of leadership but want to pursue additional opportunities to grow and learn?

 The TMA Leadership College (TMALC) was established in 2010 to develop strong, sustainable physician leadership in Texas.
-After nine years, almost 200 TMALC alumni serve as thought leaders within organized medicine, closing the divide between clinicians and health care policymakers.
+Since then, over 250 TMALC alumni serve as thought leaders within organized medicine, closing the divide between clinicians and health care policymakers.
 As confident physician leaders, they are trusted voices in their profession and their communities.

 Are you ready to take the next step in your leadership journey?

 Applicants must be active TMA members in good standing and in their first eight years of practice post-residency/fellowship.
 TMALC alumni represent a variety of specialties and practice settings – the main requirement for participation is a desire to learn, grow, and have a positive impact on the field of medicine.

 Applicants must agree to attend all scheduled class sessions.
 Click here to view the schedule.

 If, at any time, a scholar’s TMA membership status changes or fails to meet the program’s eligibility criteria, continued participation in the college will be subject to review by the TMALC Executive Committee.

 TMA is pleased to offer the TMA Leadership College program free of charge.
 (Valued at $4,000 per person).

 All classes are held in Austin, with the potential exception of the final meeting and graduation, which is held in conjunction with TexMed and therefore changes location annually.
 Travel and hotel accommodations are the responsibility of participating scholars and are estimated to be approximately $2,000 over the course of the year.
 TMA will secure convenient and reasonably priced hotel room blocks for each class session.
 Program materials, breakfast, and lunch will be provided.